 Gabriel, it emerges, has known for a long time that he's attracted to men but has never done much about it.
 He has a young daughter from a previous relationship who is the centre of his emotional life, and a long distance girlfriend for whom he doesn't seem to feel much passion.
 Juan is very different, confident, charismatic, used to getting what he wants.
 He too sleeps with women but doesn't seem to take any relationship very seriously.
 Might that be different with Gabriel?
 There's something of that staple of romantic comedies here, the belief that a man might change his ways when he finds true love, but The Blonde One isn't generally played for laughs and its outcome is less certain.
 This wouldn't matter, of course, if it were only about sex, but it's pretty clear that the two men's physical interactions are having a deeper effect on both of them.

-Marco Berger's beautifully crafted film explores what it means to live undercover in a proudly straight environment, paying for the privilege of the sports watching and video games and beers and banter by keeping silent about things that matter more and more, sitting next to a loved one and not being able to touch for fear of being exposed.
+Marco Berger's gentle, thoughtful film explores what it means to live undercover in a proudly straight environment, paying for the privilege of the sports watching and video games and beers and banter by keeping silent about things that matter more and more, sitting next to a loved one and not being able to touch for fear of being exposed.
 Each of the main characters experiences this in a different way, Juan having established his priorities long ago but Gabriel undergoing a gradual process of change.
 It's a story not just about love but about all the other complicated feelings that love can precipitate - and about the different kinds of love that can exist within any one life, as Gabriel's bond with his daughter ultimately leads to something unexpected.